cmp-202/ssh2shell/README.md

      stream.write('y\n');
    }
  };
-\\sshObj.firstRun can be reset to false in onCommandComplete to allow for another non-standed prompt
+\\sshObj.firstRun can be reset to false in onCommandComplete to allow for another non-standard prompt
 ```

 Instance definition that runs in parrallel with every other commandProcessing for every host connection